-2. The tipis shall only be erected between the 1 May and 30 September annually.
+2. The tipis and any associated catering tents/marquees shall only be erected between the 1 May and 30 September annually.
 The tipis shall accord with the specification for the 'big hat' tipis detailed on page 2 of the technical information sheet dated 7 April 2020.
 The tipis shall be sited in accordance with the Block Plan received on 10 June 2020.